Selkirk-Advanced-Computing/sac_primer/dual_boot.md

 	2.1 Search "defrag" or go `Control Panel --> System and Security --> Administrative Tools --> Defrag`

 ### 3. Get Ubuntu
 A bootable Ubuntu USB stick is the easiest way to try or install Ubuntu.
-The official [guide](https://ubuntu.com/tutorials/tutorial-create-a-usb-stick-on-windows#1-overview) is very clear and thorough. ==flesh this out if extra time==
+The official [guide](https://ubuntu.com/tutorials/tutorial-create-a-usb-stick-on-windows#1-overview) is very clear and thorough.

 ### 4. Partition with Windows (choose step 4 or 6)
 At this point you can choose to repartition with Windows now, or with GParted during the installation.
 Do your own research as to which is safer or better as there does not seem to be universal agreement.